Komal-kalyanraman/container_monitor/README.md

 - [**podman stats**](https://docs.podman.io/en/latest/markdown/podman-stats.1.html) / [**docker stats**](https://docs.docker.com/engine/reference/commandline/stats/):
   Simple CLI tools, no historical export, no alerting, no dashboard, and no configurability for sampling or resource management.

+## Future Work

+- **Podman Support:**
+  Upcoming releases will add full support for monitoring containers managed by Podman, in addition to Docker.

+- **Cgroup v2 Compatibility:**
+  The tool will be extended to support systems using cgroup v2, ensuring compatibility with the latest Linux distributions and container runtimes.

+- **Expanded Metrics:**
+  Beyond CPU, memory, and PID monitoring, future versions will track additional cgroup parameters such as I/O, network usage, and block device statistics, providing a more comprehensive view of container resource consumption.

+If you have specific feature requests or would like to contribute, please open an issue or submit a pull request!

 ## Documentation & Architecture